Call/Text 602-300-0374

 -

-Housing inventory averaged under 6,000 homes per-month in the year before interest rates jumped
+NOTE: Housing inventory averaged under 6,000 homes per-month in the year before interest rates jumped

 Arizona Regional MLS Housing Inventory